codurance/rust-nation-beginners-workshop/6_tic_tac_toe/1_rendering/README.md

 * To address the correct cell in the one-dimensional array given a two-dimensional adddress `x,y` the correct formula is: `x + (y * 3)`
 * To pass the third test you need to use `self.is_first_player_turn`.
   * It's value should invert each turn

-## Run tests

-Use `cargo test` to run the tests.
-One test is provided to start with in `1_start`, and the later steps each have more tests.

-## Run application

-Use `cargo run` to run your game.
-To begin with it will fail because the `render` and `make_move` functions are not implemented.
-But once you have implemented rendering and it can understand at least some moves, you'll be able to play the game.